rajiv-shah/rajiv-sh/_posts/2020-04-17-this-is-not-a-recipe-book.md

 My ideas are simple and use everyday ingredients in most cases.
 You are encouraged to use alternatives.
 If I say kale and you have spinach or cabbage use them instead.
 Don’t like chilli—leave it out.
 I love using apple cider vinegar but you may only have lemons—go for it.

 Play with the ingredients—discover new combinations.
 That’s the only way you’ll find the one you like. **Own the food you make**.
 That is the way you will become more confident in making food.
 Many things will become second nature—like flavour/texture combinations, quantities and cooking times.
 When you look at what you have in your basic pantry, ideas for what to make will become easy.

+Want to have a conversation about the plant-based ideas contact me at hello + web address.